w4jbm/Apple-1-Integer-BASIC/A1B-move/README.md

 At this point, you should have a source file that can be assembled and work from the selected location in memory.

 I know you are safe moving to multiples of $2000.
-(I have working relations to $8000 and $A000.)
-Because of some of the tricks used there would definatly be problems not relocating to a page boundary.
+(I have working relocations to $8000 and $A000.)
+Because of some of the tricks used there would definatly be problems relocating anything that is not a page boundary.
 Can you select any page boundary?
 I'm not sure and would have to do some testing before I could say.
+(If you try successfully or unsuccessfully to relocate to something that is not a multiple of $2000, I would be interested in hearing your results!)

 ## The fine print...